 - Allegations from a former inmate who claimed her child was fathered behind bars by a prison staff member.

 - Allegations from inmates who claimed that they routinely fended off sexual advances from prison guards and work crew supervisors.

 - A 1996 deposition in which a male nurse assigned with caring for seriously and terminally ill inmates admitted to sexually abusing three patients.

 Like the Prison Law Office report that would follow nearly a decade later, the LA Times article unearthed evidence of systemic problems with how California women’s prisons handled sexual abuse and responded to complaints.
 It noted a 1997 report from the NY-based Human Rights Watch, which found that female inmates were frequently sexually abused in California prisons and that procedures used to “report and investigate abuse were flawed and biased in favor of correctional staff.”

 Levy Konigsberg is representing a growing number of former female inmates who were sexually abused at jails and prisons across the country thanks to groundbreaking laws being passed in states like New York and California.

-This includes California’s Sexual Abuse and Cover Up Accountability Act (AB 2777), which opens new legal pathways for survivors with claims that would otherwise be barred by the statute of limitations.
+New laws in California may open new legal pathways for survivors with claims that were previously barred by the statute of limitations.

 Call For a FREE Consultation: (800) 315-3806